Laser hair removal burns or negligence How much compensation can I claim?

 - Lasers are able to selectively work on the problem area targeting without affecting the surrounding area.

 - Speed.
 It takes just a fraction of a second for each pulse of the laser to treat many hairs at the same time.
 Large areas such as the back or legs can take up to an hour to be treated, whereas smaller areas such as the upper lip may be treated in less than a minute.

 - Although it is thought of as a semi-permanent form of hair removal, sometimes permanent hair loss is experienced after three to seven treatments making it very desirable if you suffer with unwanted body hair.

 There are some common laser hair removal side effects such as itching, pink or redness and swelling around the treated area but they should normally go after two or three days.

-If you have suffered as a result of having laser hair removal surgery, it is of great importance that you take the following steps when wanting to claim compensation, as by doing so, will help to strengthen your case.
+If you have suffered as a result of having laser hair removal surgery, it is of great importance that you take the following steps to help to strengthen your case:

 - Take photographs – Having photos give visual proof of the damage / injuries that you have sustained.

 - Medical report – Seeing a medical professional regarding your injuries will give written evidence of your physical and mental suffering, course of treatment, time for recovery, and the expected outcome of your injury, i.e is it permanent or will it improve for example?

 - Information and clinic correspondence – Gather all of the information you were given by the clinic regarding the procedure, also any information you obtained by your own means.
 Jot everything down that you can remember before, during and after the treatment as there maybe something important to supporting your case.